Last updated 28 November 2019

 HIV carriers can live long, fulfilling lives with the effective treatment we have today.
 The problem is getting infected people the help they need.
 In the countries hardest hit by HIV, access to one of the few healthcare centres that can diagnose, treat, and follow up HIV patient care is extremely limited.

-For example, in western and central Africa in 2015, not quite one-third of people living with HIV received the antiretroviral therapy that can keep them strong.3 On a positive note, nearly 76% of those being treated achieve viral suppression.4 While there is no cure for HIV, treatment keeps the virus under control, strengthening the immune system and helping to prevent transmission.
+For example, in western and central Africa in 2018, not quite one-third of children living with HIV received the antiretroviral therapy that can keep them strong.3 On a positive note, 61% of all people living with HIV were accessing antiretroviral treatment.4 While there is no cure for HIV, treatment keeps the virus under control, strengthening the immune system and helping to prevent transmission.

 Working in partnership towards an AIDS-free generation